Money worries? How to Stop Worrying About Money

 I have given this up to pursue my own path, taking a huge financial hit in the process.
 Will Small Acorn Money become successful enough to support my own life goals?
 Many who embark on creating their own businesses have these worries, but if you think this way too often you will quickly return to the perceived safety of a job.
 This is an unhealthy worry that needs to be stamped out and replaced with the following.
 I WILL succeed because I WILL do all I can to make Small Acorn Money a resource and service that the public find valuable and helpful, and thus worthy of lasting success.

 A great deal of your financial success depends on your ability to master your money worries.

 Some money worries we have are justified and some are illogical and unhealthy.
 All of them are understandable.
 Even if the worry is legitimate it is not helpful to actually waste time worrying about them, or allow them to paralyse our decision-making.
 We need to think about our finances with prudence and foresight, ensuring we can withstand negative impacts and prosper in a lasting way.
-By taking control of your wealth and creating a comprehensive financial plan, you can ensure that your finances are structured so that only illogical money worries remain, and then, simply, you need to learn to live with them.
+By taking control of your wealth and creating a comprehensive financial plan, you can ensure that your finances are structured so that only illogical money worries remain.
+With some worries, it’s best just to learn to live with them.